YanhengWang/yanhengwang.github.io/index.md

 layout: home
 title: Home
 about: |-
-  <p>Hey, it's nice to have you here!</p>
+  <p>I'm a PhD student at Saarland University, affiliated to Max Planck Institute for Informatics.
+My advisor is Karl Bringmann.</p>
-  <p>I'm a PhD student at Saarland University, advised by Karl Bringmann.
-My interest lies in randomised and combinatorial algorithms.
-I had worked on Markov Chain Monte Carlo, Satisfiability, and Exact Matching.
-But as is often the case, the past is a biased estimator for the future.</p>
+  <p>I'm intersted in randomised and combinatorial algorithms.
+Currently my work revolves around the problem of union volume estimation, which asks for the approximate volume/cardinality of the union of \(n\) given sets.
+Sometimes we also impose geometric structure on the sets and/or restrict the computational model.
+The overarching goal is to design really efficient algorithms and, on the flip side, to show lower bounds.
-  <p>I finished my master at ETH Zürich and my bachelor at Shanghai Jiao Tong University.
-I was fortunate to be supervised by Nicolas El Maalouly, Bernd Gärtner, Dominik Scheder and Chihao Zhang.</p>
+  <p>Before my PhD studies, I finished my master at ETH Zürich and my bachelor at Shanghai Jiao Tong University.
+I was fortunate in having many great advisors over time: Nicolas El Maalouly, Bernd Gärtner, Dominik Scheder and Chihao Zhang.</p>
 photo: /assets/me3.jpg
 courtesy:
 ---